rubocode/iTask/labels/categories.md

 ## Categories

-Categories are buckets that things can be stored in.
-A given thing can only belong to one specific bucket.
-It can’t be stored in two buckets at the same time.
+* Categories are buckets where things are stored.
+* A given thing can only belong inside only one bucket.
+* It can’t be stored in two buckets at the same time.